JS-RML/Advanced-high-speed-scooping/README.md

 RF1 = Actuator(odrv3, 0.338, 1, 45)
 ```

 Now you can control the motors, however before running the program you should select an obejct.
-You can see the following codes in the 'GRIPPER/mainGripper.py'.
+Let the third and fourth arguments be 1, and 45.(no need to change these values)

 (4) Select an object to scoop.
 ```python